lbnl-science-it/cborg-web/content/english/pages/models.md

 {{< /accordion >}}

-{{< accordion "Cohere Command R+" >}}
+{{< accordion "LBL/Cohere Command R+" >}}

 Cohere Command R+ has a neutral voice that is well suited to technical applications.
-The extremely long context window (125K tokens) makes it a preferred choice for retreival augmented generation (RAG).
+The long 125K token context window makes R+ a preferred choice for retreival augmented generation (RAG).

-- **Endpoint Location**: Berkeley Lab - IT Division Data Center
+- **Endpoint Location**: LBNL IT Division Data Center
 - **Use Cases**: Chat, Text Summarization, Multi-Tool Use, RAG
 - **Vision Support**: No
 - **Tool Support**: Yes